 Welcome to Our Parish

 St. Clement’s is able to live stream all masses.
-To view, please click on the link below:
+To view the inside of our church, please click on the link below:

 https://www.youtube.com/channel/UCM2LyD3NU_6zbsJ1pX69ZKg